Quality Street Music

 Quality Street Music is the fourth studio album by American hip hop disc jockey DJ Drama.
-It was released on October 2, 2012, by Entertainment One Music, Aphilliates Music Group, Embassy Entertainment and Powerhouse Productions.
-The album features guest appearances from Kendrick Lamar, Childish Gambino, T-Pain, Fabolous, Jeezy, Drake, Future, Nipsey Hussle, Wiz Khalifa, T.I., Ludacris, 2 Chainz, B.o.B., Kid Ink, Jeremih, Meek Mill, Waka Flocka Flame, Tyler, the Creator, among others.
+It was released on October 2, 2012, by Entertainment One Music, Aphilliates Music Group, Embassy Entertainment, and Powerhouse Productions.
+The album features guest appearances from Kendrick Lamar, Childish Gambino, T-Pain, Fabolous, Jeezy, Drake, Future, Nipsey Hussle, Wiz Khalifa, T.I., Ludacris, 2 Chainz, B.o.B., Kid Ink, Jeremih, Meek Mill, Waka Flocka Flame, Tyler, the Creator, Wale, Gucci Mane, Birdman, and Rick Ross, among others.

 Singles

 The album's lead single, "We in This Bitch" was released for digital download on February 29, 2012.
 The song features guest vocals from American hip hop recording artists Future, Jeezy, T.I., Ludacris, with production by Kane Beatz and JMIKE.
 The song peaking at number 68 on the US Billboard's Hot R&B/Hip-Hop Songs.
 The music video was released on May 8, 2012, and it was directed by Benny Boom.

 The album's second single, "My Moment" was released on June 29, 2012, via iTunes.
 The song features guest vocals from hip hop recording artists 2 Chainz and Meek Mill, along with an American R&B singer Jeremih, with the production on this track was handled and provided by T-Minus.
 The song peaking at number 23 on the US Hot R&B/Hip-Hop Songs chart, number 16 on the Rap Songs, and number 89 on the Hot 100.
-It has become DJ Drama's most successful single to date.
 The music video was shot at OVO Fest, in Toronto, on August 6, 2012.
 DJ Drama gathered the song's featured artists and also released behind-the-scenes pictures of the video shoot via his Instagram account.
 The music video premiered on MTV Jams on September 9, 2012.

 The album's third single was this second version of "We in This Bitch", which was called "We in This Bitch 1.5", which also features guest vocals from southern rapper Future with his new verse, and Canadian hip hop recording artist Drake.
 It was released on May 11, 2012, however, it later came out as a digital download on September 4, 2012.

 The album's fourth single, "Never Die" was released on September 15, 2012.
 The song features guest vocals from American hip hop recording artists Jeezy, Jadakiss and Nipsey Hussle, along with American singer-songwriter Cee Lo Green, with the production that was handled and provided by Cardiak.
 On that same day, it came out to be included on the final track list for the album.